Transcranial Magnetic Stimulation (TMS)

-is a new treatment cleared by the FDA for patients suffering from depression who have not achieved satisfactory improvement from prior antidepressant medications.* Using pulsed magnetic fields, TMS Therapy stimulates the part of the brain thought to be involved with mood regulation.
+TMS (transcranial magnetic stimulation) Therapy is an approved treatment by the FDA for patients suffering from depression who have not achieved satisfactory improvement from prior antidepressant medications.
+Using pulsed magnetic fields, TMS Therapy stimulates the part of the brain thought to be involved with mood regulation.
 TMS Therapy is:

 - Non-systemic, meaning that it is not taken by mouth and does not circulate in the bloodstream throughout the body.